-The appointing authority may, at its sole discretion, require an employee to use his compensatory time prior to the employee reaching the one hundred eighty (180) or three hundred sixty-five (365) day accrual limit.
+The appointing authority may, at its sole discretion, require an employee to use his compensatory time prior to the employee reaching the forty (40) hour or three hundred sixty-five (365) day accrual limit.
 Additionally, the Appointing Authority may choose to pay out an employee's compensatory time.
 If an employee's compensatory time is paid out, the employee shall receive payment at the employee's regular rate of pay at the time of payment.